ChapmanCPSC/SE-498-Backend/tests/README.md

+## Build and Deploy
 # React Framework

-> The Web Portal section of the Pharmacy School quiz application is built using the [React Framework](https://reactjs.org/)
+> The Web Portal section of the Pharmacy School quiz application is built using the [React Framework](https://reactjs.org/).

-* In order to run our webapplication, you need to install the necessary tools.
-If you don't already have it, first you need to install npm and [Node.js](https://nodejs.org/en/download/).
+* In order to run our web application, you need to install the necessary tools.
+If you don't already have it, first you need to install [Node.js](https://nodejs.org/en/download/).

 * Also, install [Yarn](https://yarnpkg.com/lang/en/docs/install/).